graphopedia-xyz/graphopedia/pyramid-diagram/index.md

 <!--more-->
 Pyramid charts are useful as visual aids [^solon] in classrooms and in presentations.

 Even though some software programs create pyramid charts based on numeric data, the pyramid diagram only suits metaphoric use.
-Graphs such as the [stacked bar chart](/bar-chart) visualize quantities without the confusion of pyramid diagrams [^su].
+Graphs such as the [stacked bar chart](/bar-chart) visualize quantities without the confusion of pyramid diagrams.

 Some of the most well-known pyramid charts in science are the Maslow's hierarchy of needs and the USDA Food Guide Pyramid.